lbos7/lbos7.github.io/_projects/03-2D Physics Simulation from Scratch.md

 ---

 # 2D Physics Simulation from Scratch
-This project is a simulation of a 6 DoF system modeled using Lagrangian dynamics.
+The goal of this project was to create a simulation of a 6 DoF system modeled using Lagrangian dynamics.
 The system consists of a large "box" body with a small "jack" body inside of it where each body is free to translate in two directions and rotate about one axis.
 <br>

 ## Demo